Laozi,

 (1799-1872)

-Yang Luchan (1799-1879), a wushu master from a poor family, heard these rumors and traveled to the Chen household hoping to learn Taijiquan, but was turned away.
+Yang Luchan (1799-1879), a wushu master from a poor family, heard these rumors and traveled to the Chen household hoping to learn Tai Chi, but was turned away.
 At that time, wushu techniques were closely-guarded secrets only taught to immediate family members.
 Undeterred, Yang obtained work as a servant in the Chen household.
 One day, he heard noises coming from a courtyard.
-He made a hole in the wall and peeked in on Master Chen teaching Taijiquan to his family.
+He made a hole in the wall and peeked in on Master Chen teaching Tai Chi to his family.
 Everyday, Yang secretly observed the classes and practiced privately.
-Later, Yang got in a fight with a Chen student and used some Taijiquan techniques to defeat him.
+Later, Yang got in a fight with a Chen student and used some Tai Chi techniques to defeat him.
 Other students challenged him and he was able to best them all.
 When Master Chen heard about this display and called for Yang, the young man confessed the truth.
 Master Chen was so impressed that he broke with tradition and accepted Yang Luchan as his disciple.

 Yang Jianhou